-Taylor V-Class Bracing: Next Gen Acoustic Guitar Performance
+Taylor V-Class Bracing: Next Gen Acoustic Performance

 Taylor’s commanding craftsmanship knows no bounds

 When it comes to pushing the boundaries of what the acoustic guitar is capable of, Taylor are no strangers when it comes to leading the way with regard to innovation.
-Their V-Class bracing design is a departure from the norm, offering an improvement with regard to resonance and vibration, which in turn equates to greater dynamics and expressive timbre.
+The Taylor V-Class bracing design is a departure from the norm, offering an improvement with regard to resonance and vibration, which in turn equates to greater dynamics and expressive timbre.

 What is bracing?